 5. Personal Foul

-If you are Albert Haynesworth or T.O., you know the impact that a personal foul can have on your game.
+If you saw Vontaze Burfict’s personal foul, then you know the impact that you can have on your team.
 In the game of managing conflict, here’s our list of bad plays:

 • Name Calling